 Dr. Renbarger’s publications include collaboration on the book, Musical Performance: A Comprehensive Approach: Theory, Analytical Tools, and Case Studies with Dr. Guerino Mazzola, published in 2011.
 Dr. Renbarger also continues to perform actively in recital.
 Notable collaborations include the recital, Boundaries and Borders: The Search for Identity with Soprano Elizabeth McDonald and Pianist Deanna Oye, which has been on multiple tours and was selected for and featured at the 2016 MUSCAN conference in Toronto, ON.
-Another of Dr. Renbarger’s favorite collaborators is Pianist Sharon Johnson, with whom he has performed many times, including an entire Russian presentation of Mussorgsky’s Songs and Dances of Death at BSU in 2013.
+Another of Cory’s favorite collaborators is Pianist Sharon Johnson, with whom he has performed many times, including an entire Russian presentation of Mussorgsky’s Songs and Dances of Death at BSU in 2013.
 In 2017, Dr. Renbarger premiered Nathan Jones’ Three Ojibwe Stories.
 Together with colleague Stephen Carlson, Cory performed Schubert’s Winterreise in Tucson, AZ on the True Concord Concert Series in 2019.
 They currently have multiple performances of the cycle scheduled and have recently recorded the work for their upcoming first album together as a duo.

 In 2017, Dr. Renbarger joined the vocal faculty for the Northern Lights Opera Festival in Hibbing, MN, where he also sang the role of Zaretsky in Tchaikovsky’s Eugene Onegin.
-Recently Cory was also seen in the title role in Gianni Schicchi with Fargo-Moorhead Opera, as Marullo in Lyric Opera of the North’s Rigoletto, as Bass Soloist in Handel’s Messiah with the Bemidji Symphony Orchestra, and multiple performances as Baritone Soloist with the Duluth Superior Symphony Orchestra, including Fauré’s Requiem.
+Recently Cory was also seen in the title role in Gianni Schicchi with Fargo-Moorhead Opera, as Marullo in Lyric Opera of the North’s Rigoletto, as Bass Soloist in Handel’s Messiah with the Bemidji Symphony Orchestra, and multiple seasons as Baritone Soloist with the Duluth Superior Symphony Orchestra, including Fauré’s Requiem.
 Upcoming engagements include Fauré’s Requiem with Magnum Chorum, further Winterreise performances, and a guest recital with the Performing Arts Society in Kenai, AK.

 Prior to joining the faculty at BSU, Dr. Renbarger taught voice at Houghton College, Luther College, and as a graduate instructor of record at The University of Minnesota.
 He resides in Bemidji, MN with his wife Amanda, and their daughter, Bella.